Team-Skyslackers/Skyslackers/README.md

 8. Added total score and Combo display
 9. Added summary page displaying total scores after the game
 10. Easy set-up: bundled all javascript files and packages into executables for both Mac OS and Windows OS.
 Added QR code generating function for easy connection from the phone to the computer.
 Automatically open the game after connecting the phone to the computer.
-11. Wider compatibility: Phone: fully compatible with IOS and Android; Computer: compatible with Mac (only x86 architecture) and Windows (only x86 architecture).
-M1 Mac or ARM-based Windows PC are sadly not supported.
+11. Wider compatibility: *Phone*: compatible with IOS and Android; *Computer*: compatible with Mac (only x86) and Windows (only x86).
+M1 Mac or ARM-based Windows PC are not yet supported.

 ## Technology used (for milestone 2)